 We've featured a lot of designer interviews over the years on Creative Bloq, but a lot of the time we end up with very similar photographs.
 Here's a designer sitting at his Mac with Illustrator open and a bunch of vinyl toys on his desk!
 Here's a designer in her studio, with lots of inspiring artwork on display!
 Here's a designer leaning against a wall!
 And here's Stefan Sagmeister with – put some clothes on, Stefan; you'll catch your death!

 We fancied seeing something a little different, so we asked a bunch of top creatives to delve into their archives and send us pictures of them as we've never seen them before.
-Interestingly, around half of them came back to us all apologetic, explaining that they never really did anything especially exciting.
-So don't feel too bad about yourself when you see what the other half came up with; it just goes to show that designers are just as diverse a bunch as you'll find in any other profession.
+Here's what they came up with...

 01. Jeffrey Bowman